ShemaAxel/LocationSuggestion/README.md

 Used Node JS and the Express library

-Used google places autocomplete to fetch all the places suggestions and get Each places details(coordinates)
+Used google places autocomplete to fetch all the cities as restriction and get Each city details(coordinates)

 Used Jasmine js to implement API tests